umijs/dumi/docs/guide/control-nav-generate.md

 };
 ```

 However, this configuration is only used for the presentation of custom navigation header, and **does not affect the generation of routes**.
-If you want to customize the routing path, please configurate it in Markdown throught frontmatter configuration refered [参考上方](#控制导航路径).
+If you want to customize the routing path, please configurate it in Markdown throught frontmatter configuration refered [above](#navigation-path).